chg-training/chg-training-resources/docs/statistical_modelling/regression_modelling/linear_regression_1.md

         ),
         col = rgb( 0, 0, 0, 0.1 )
     )
-)
+    + theme_minimal(16) # simpler theme, to make it easier to see )
 ```

+Congratulations!
+You've added 100 samples from the (approximate) posterior distribution to the plot.
-If you turn up the number of samples to (say) 10,000 you'll see this is the same thing again.
+(What happens if you turn up the number of lines?)

 **Note.** This last way of plotting the regression confidence interval is helpful because it reveals how we think of the regression
 fit: namely it determines a *joint distribution over the parameters*.